What Is Direct Variation And Inverse Variation

 3. Number of Workers and Time (to Complete a Task):

 • If you have a fixed amount of work to do, the number of workers you have varies inversely with the time it takes to complete the work.
-For example, if it takes 4 workers 6 hours to complete a task, then 4 * 6 = 24 worker-hours are required.
+Here's one way to look at it: if it takes 4 workers 6 hours to complete a task, then 4 * 6 = 24 worker-hours are required.
 If you double the number of workers to 8, it will take only 3 hours (8 * 3 = 24).

 How to Solve Inverse Variation Problems